reach-sh/reach-lang/docs/src/tut/mkt/index.md

 You did awesomely.

 ### {#tut-mkt-basic-conclusion} Conclusion
-That was a good way to start building the market place application that we just embarked upon.
-I hope you found it really helpful and easy to follow through.
+That was a good way to start building the market place application that has just been embarked upon.
+Hopefully, you found it really helpful and easy to follow through.

 It is important to note that Reach offers flexibility in the way code may be written.
-Check [here](/examples/tuts-mkt-3-basic-alt) for an optional way that the code may be written.
+Check [here](/examples/tuts-mkt-3-basic-alt) for an optional way that the code for this section may be written.

 This tutorial has been able to teach the basics of the Reach language.
-Concepts that was covered include, variable declaration and definition, the Reach standard library, `{!rsh} Participant`, `{!rsh} Types`, steps and so on.
+Concepts that were covered include: variable declaration and definition, the Reach standard library, `{!rsh} Participant`, `{!rsh} type`s, steps and so on.

 Congratulations!!!
 You just became a `Reach developer`.

-In the next section, more will be discussed about how `./reach run` works, `process.argv` will be introduced and so on.
+In the next section, more will be discussed about how `./reach run` works, `process.argv` would be introduced, `{!rsh} Participant`s would be offered autonomy and so on.

 ## {#tut-mkt-interaction} Interaction and Independence
 The last section demonstrated what building with Reach feels like.